 Certification for Addiction Medicine Specialists

-In October 2015, the American Board of Medical Specialties formally recognized addiction medicine as a multi-specialty subspecialty under the American Board of Preventive Medicine (ABPM).
-In July 2019, the American Osteopathic Association (AOA) House of Delegates approved the development of a clinical practice pathway to facilitate subspecialty board certification in addiction medicine.
-Certification examinations in addiction medicine are now administered by ABPM and AOA.
+In October 2015, the American Board of Medical Specialties officially acknowledged addiction medicine as a multi-specialty subspecialty under the American Board of Preventive Medicine (ABPM).
+Later, in July 2019, the American Osteopathic Association (AOA) House of Delegates authorized the creation of a clinical practice pathway to facilitate subspecialty certification in addiction medicine.
+Currently, board certification exams in addiction medicine are administered by both ABPM and AOA.

 Learn More – ABPM Exam

-Clinical Practice Pathway – Until 2026, applicants who complete minimum time in practice, have completed a non-ACGME/AOA-accredited fellowship, or currently hold an active American Board of Addiction Medicine will be considered for the addiction medicine subspecialty exam.
-In addition, candidates must hold an active primary certification in an AOA or ABMS specialty.
+Clinical Practice Pathway – Until 2026, applicants can qualify for the addiction medicine subspecialty exam by meeting minimum clinical experience requirements, completing a non-ACGME/AOA-accredited fellowship, or holding an active American Board of Addiction Medicine certification.
+An active primary certification in an AOA or ABMS specialty is also required.

-AOA or ACGME Fellowship Pathway – After 2026, it will be mandatory that physicians complete an AOA- or ACGME-accredited addiction medicine fellowship in order to be eligible to apply to take the exam.
-Candidates must hold an active primary certification in an AOA or ABMS specialty.
+AOA or ACGME Fellowship Pathway – After 2026, eligibility for the exam will require completion of an AOA- or ACGME-accredited addiction medicine fellowship, as well as an active primary certification in an AOA or ABMS specialty.

 Learn More – AOA Exam

-We offer board review resources to prepare for the addiction medicine certification examination including the Addiction e-Practice Test (ADePT), Question Bank, and Didactic Series Recordings.
+To help candidates prepare for the addiction medicine certification exam, board review resources are available, including the Addiction e-Practice Test (ADePT), Question Bank, and Didactic Series Recordings.

 Learn More – Board Review & Self-Study Resources